Gambloide/Gearboy/README.md

-fork of https://github.com/drhelius/Gearboy with opinionated and probably abd changes.
+Fork of https://github.com/drhelius/Gearboy with opinionated changes.